Scrashdown/PRU-Audio-Processing/Report/Report.md

 With the current parameters, storing all data on the PRU leaves one free register : r29.
 Registers r1-r22 are used for channel private data and are the ones exchanged with the scratchpads.

-We also want to figure out the data rate of the fiter's output.
+We also want to figure out the data rate of the filter's output.
 To do this, using the formula desribed earlier, we first compute the output bit width `B_out`.
 In our case, `B_in = 1`, so `B_out = 17`.
 However, the PRU's registers are 32 bits wide and it is more convenient to write the data in 32 bits chunks.
 Therefore, our 'effective' output bit width, `B_out'` is 32.
 Since we know the output sample rate is `f_s / R`, it is now straightforward to compute the output data rate :

 	D_out = B_out * f_s / R